Am I living in a cardboard box?

 - Maggie and the Ferocious Beast: Hamilton lives inside a cardboard box, though it's apparently big enough on the inside to serve as his entire house.
 He has a bed in there, at least.

 - Mission Hill: In "Happy Birthday, Kevin (or Happy Birthday, Douchebag)", Kevin accidentally bumps into a cardboard box on the sidewalk and a homeless man jumps out of it.

 Homeless Man: Hey!
 You smashed my porch!
 That is a fine, expensive porch!
 Pay me!
 Hey, pay me, yuppie man!
 Hey hey, I'm talkin' to you!

-- In the Sponge Bob Square Pants episode "Can You Spare A Dime?", a homeless Squidward is living in a cardboard box.
+- SpongeBob SquarePants: "Can You Spare a Dime?": Squidward is homeless (after quitting his job and being unable to find another one) and living in a cardboard box.
 That is, until the repo man comes to repossess it.